-E. EXHAUST VENT AND INTAKE PIPE LOCATION
+D. EXHAUST VENT AND INTAKE AIR VENT PIPE LOCATION

-You must insert the provided exhaust and intake screen at your vent termination to prevent blockage caused by debris or birds.
+You must insert the provided intake and exhaust screen at your vent termination to prevent blockage caused by debris or birds.

 NOTE: SEE ADDITIONAL REQUIREMENTS FOR MASSACHUSETTS IN THE BACK OF THIS MANUAL.